Erlotinib (Tarceva®) is a targeted therapy drug. It is used to treat non-small cell lung cancer (NSCLC) and pancreatic cancer.

 Your nurse will give you telephone numbers for the hospital.
 If you feel unwell or need advice, you can call them at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.

-You may develop an acne-like rash on the face, neck and body.
-The skin may also become dry, itchy and flaky.
+You may develop an acne-like rash on your face during the first two to three weeks of treatment.
+Your skin may also become dry, itchy and flaky.

-Always tell your doctor or nurse about any skin changes or if they get any worse.
-They can give you advice and prescribe creams or medicines to help.
+Always tell your doctor or nurse about any skin changes.
+They can give you advice and prescribe creams for your skin or medicines to help.

-- Wash with tepid water using mild, unperfumed, soap-free cleansers
+- Wash with lukewarm water using mild, unperfumed, soap-free cleansers.

-- Moisturise your skin regularly with unperfumed moisturisers – ask your doctor or nurse what’s best
+- Moisturise your skin regularly with unperfumed moisturisers – ask your doctor or nurse what is best.

-- Don’t use anti-acne products or any products containing alcohol on your skin
+- Do not use anti-acne products or any products containing alcohol on your skin.

 Risk of infection